irajsb/GeneralDocs/InteractFoliage/Foliage.md

 4. In your Actor, override the Initialize foliage event (called when the actor is spawned) with minimal behavior.

 ![Initialize Foliage](Init.png)
+# Constraint foliage
+Constraint foliage is a kind of tree/ foliage that can bend by force.
+Constraint foliage is same process but make your Actor child of ConstraintedFoliage instead of BaseInteractFoliageActor .
+Make Sure your foliage doesn't initially collide with static world around it otherwise it will move violently.
 # Understanding Params and Functions

 ## Foliage Component: